Navy Nurse Corps: What to Expect

 For current or former Navy Officers (NAVET): Prior experience satisfies the initial leadership training requirement – so you will not need to go through Officer Training again.

-Professional nurses who choose to serve as Reservists in the Navy Nurse Corps can potentially qualify for special offers.
-Depending on your specialty, you may qualify for one of the following:
+With flexible training options, Nurses in the Navy Reserve can comfortably balance civilian and military schedules.
+Additionally, professional nurses who choose to serve as Reserve Sailors in the Navy Nurse Corps may qualify for special offers.
+Depending on your specialty, you may qualify for an accession bonus or specialty pay.